ophub/amlogic-s9xxx-armbian/documents/armbian_software.md

 - `AuthMethod@Package`: The `check method` for the installation status of the software and the corresponding `software package`, separated by the `@` symbol.
   - For software installed with the `docker` container, check with the `docker` method, such as checking whether the `portainer` image is installed, check with `docker@portainer`.
   - For software installed with the `apt` method, check with the `dpkg` method, such as checking whether the `firefox` software package is installed, check with `dpkg@firefox`.
-  - For binary executable files installed by downloading with methods such as `wget`, check with the `which` method, such as checking whether the `frpc` service is installed, check with `which@frpc`.
+  - For binary executable files installed by downloading with methods such as `curl`, check with the `which` method, such as checking whether the `frpc` service is installed, check with `which@frpc`.
 - `Execute Selection`: Set the software to use a `unified instruction file` or an `independent script` for management.
   - For `more streamlined` operation commands, they are collectively written in `command-docker.sh / command-desktop.sh / command-service.sh` files according to software classification, and named by software number.
 For example, the serial number of `portainer` is `102`, and its operation is written in `software_203()`.
   - For operations that are `more complex and long in instructions`, they are managed by independent script files.
 For example, the independent script for installing `frpc` is named `302-frpc.sh` with the number as the prefix.